yiiihan/yiiihan.github.io/_pages/experience.md

 	- Performed front-end configuration to regional carbon rating related data imported by SQL in investment advisory system
 	- Used Python modules like request/ path/ Selenium/regular expressions to crawl statistical contents on web pages

-- President, Student Association, School of Mathematics, SJTU \\ Dec.
-2021- Jun.
-2022 \\
+- President, Student Association, School of Mathematics, SJTU
 	- Invited more than 20 alumni to give lectures about career paths and graduation school
 	- Organized Student Leadership Training Camp, holding over 20 lectures and New Students Orientation Program hosting over 400 freshmen